pkmn/engine/docs/PROTOCOL.md

 arbitrary increases in log size via mutual recursion**.
-Metronome and Mirror Move handlers both contain checks to prevent infinite self-recursion, but do not check for each other, meaning a Pokémon can use Metronome to proc Mirror Move to copy their opponent's Metronome to proc Mirror Move again etc. However, since Mirror Move works off of the `last_used_move` field and Metronome using a new move overwrites this field, Mirror Move copying an opponent's original Metronome will only work if a charging move is triggered by the intial Metronome, meaning the other player can not also perform this loop (and can actually not use a move on their turn at all, as they would then be locked in by the previous turn's charging move used via Metronome).
+Metronome and Mirror Move handlers both contain checks to prevent infinite self-recursion, but do not check for each other, meaning a Pokémon can use Metronome to proc Mirror Move to copy their opponent's Metronome to proc Mirror Move again etc. However, since Mirror Move works based on the `last_used_move` field and Metronome using a new move overwrites this field, Mirror Move copying an opponent's original Metronome will only work if a charging move is triggered by the initial Metronome, meaning the other player can not also perform this loop (and can actually not use a move on their turn at all, as they would then be locked in by the previous turn's charging move used via Metronome).